 This trip starts at the boat launch right next to the Shoshone Hydroelectric Plant and takes out at the Glenwood Canyon Resort in No Name, Exit 119.
 Rafters begin in the Class III-IV Shoshone Rapids and finish in meandering Class I and II waters.
 At Defiance Rafting’s home base, we have a private takeout, allowing us to finish where you parked your vehicle at the Defiance boathouse.
 This trip is perfect for those short on time, just passing through, or beginning their rafting careers and just want a little taste of white water rafting.

 Fact: ask a Defiance river pro and they will tell you this is their favorite time to be on the river.
-Late afternoon lighting provides the true colors that gave Colorado its name plus the river crowds have ebbed and the river is essentially yours.
+Late afternoon lighting provides the true colors that gave Colorado its name plus the river crowds have ebbed and the river is basically yours.
 The 4 o’clock time slot is the perfect time to be on the water.
-Not only that, with Defiance’s perfectly placed location in the Glenwood Canyon, we include a few inflatable kayaks and give rafters on the trip an added experience on the water.
-BONUS – paddle drop!
+Not only that, with Defiance’s perfectly placed location in the Glenwood Canyon, we include a few inflatable kayaks (aka, duckies) and give rafters an added experience on the water.

 This is a Glenwood Springs rafting tradition.
-The Glenwood Canyon Half-Day rafting trip offers families of all ages to enjoy some fun in the sun through the Shoshone Rapids as well as the scenic gesture of floating through Glenwood Springs from a river’s perspective.
-Nothing short of a well-spent day on the river, the half day gives everyone in the group what they desire.
+The Glenwood Canyon Half-Day rafting trip offers families of all ages to enjoy some fun in the sun through the Shoshone Rapids and the scenery inspired relaxation had when floating through Glenwood Springs from the river’s perspective.
+Nothing short of a well-spent day on the river, the Glenwood Canyon Half Day provides a little something for everyone.
 With swimming holes, stories of the Glenwood Canyon history, and boat-to-boat water fights, it’ll be a 2.5 - 3 hour experience you won’t feel guilty about.